 New Windsor is a very small town located in the state of Maryland.
 With a population of 1,758 people and just one neighborhood, New Windsor is the 214th largest community in Maryland.
-New Windsor has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+New Windsor has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 New Windsor is a decidedly white-collar town, with fully 87.52% of the workforce employed in white-collar jobs, well above the national average.
 Overall, New Windsor is a town of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in New Windsor who work in management occupations (11.35%), sales jobs (9.93%), and law enforcement and fire fighting (9.22%).